EAmrogowicz/console-finances/README.md

 ## Overview

-A code for analyzing the financial records of a company.
+JavaScript code that analise the financial records of a company.
 Output prints in the browser's console.

 ## Table of Contents